Years ago, before I was reading tarot professionally, I used to do a lot of tarot parties for friends to get practice.

 Except that’s not what I told her.

-Because what I thought did not match the meanings of the cards that were in front of me.
+Because what I thought I was seeing did not match the meanings of the cards that were in front of me.

 I wasn’t experienced enough yet to know how to trust myself as a tarot reader.